rbicelli/pfsense-zabbix-template/README.md

 Remember that you will need to install the package on *every* pfSense upgrade.

-Speedtest template creates a cron job and check for entry everytime Zabbix requests its items.
+Speedtest template creates a cron job and checks for entry everytime Zabbix requests its items.
 If you  want to uninstall the cron jobs simply run, from **Diagnostics/Command Prompt**:

 ```bash
 /url/local/bin/php /root/scripts/pfsense_zbx.php cron_cleanup